U.S. to return $200 million in 1MDB funds to Malaysia: sources

 Prosecutors in the U.S. Attorney’s Office in Brooklyn have said a former Goldman Sachs employee has pleaded guilty to conspiracy to launder money.

-Reporting by Joe Brock; additional reporting by Aradhana Aravindan and Fathin Ungku in Singapore and Joseph Sipalan in Kuala Lumpur; editing by Darren Schuettler
+Reporting by Joe Brock; additional reporting by Aradhana Aravindan and Fathin Ungku in Singapore and Joseph Sipalan in Kuala Lumpur; Editing by Darren Schuettler, Robert Birsel